Welcome to Craighead Wind Farm

 Community Shared Ownership

-In addition to the Community Wealth Fund, up to 10% ownership of Craighead Wind Farm will be offered to the community surrounding the development to invest in.
-The profits generated by any ownership stake can be used to benefit the community.
+In addition to the Community Wealth Fund, local communities surrounding Craighead Wind Farm will be offered the opportunity to take up to 10% shared ownership of it.
+The profits generated by any ownership stake can be used to benefit them through supporting local ambitions.

 By participating in shared ownership of a renewable energy project, communities can share in a range of benefits including developing a sustainable income stream over which they have control, creating strong partnerships, and building resilience in their local area.

-Galileo has a long-term working relationship with Local Energy Scotland (www.localenergy.scot), the Scottish Government’s adviser on shared ownership, who can assist in providing professional advice and support to the local community.
+Galileo has a long-term working relationship with Local Energy Scotland, which is funded by the Scottish Government to help community groups become involved in renewables, and is its adviser on shared ownership, providing professional advice and support to communities.

 Additionally, our team is extremely well-placed having been directly involved in successfully delivering community shared ownership elsewhere in Scotland.